activityworkshop/GpsPrune/tim/prune/readme.txt

 To obtain the source code (if it wasn't included in your jar file), or for further information, please visit the website:  http://activityworkshop.net/

-You will find there user guides and screenshots illustrating the major features.
+You will find there user guides, screenshots and demo videos illustrating the major features.
 As Prune is further developed, subsequent versions of the program will also be made freely available at this website.